Maryse Mizanin

 In 2009, she was drafted to the WWE Raw brand, and won the Divas Championship for the second time in 2010, making her the first woman to hold it more than once.
 In 2010, she co-hosted NXT and managed Ted DiBiase, prior to her release from the company in 2011.
 In 2016, she returned to the company and became the manager of her husband The Miz.
 That year, she joined the cast of the reality show Total Divas.
-In 2018, WWE announced a spin-off show titled Miz & Mrs., which stars Ouellet.
-She and her husband also serve as executive producers.
+In 2018, WWE announced a spin-off show titled Miz & Mrs., which starred Mizanin.
+She and her husband also served as executive producers.

 Early life and career

 Ouellet was born in Montreal, Quebec, but grew up in Edmundston, New Brunswick.
 In high school, Ouellet was the only girl in her class, and ran the school's fashion show.
 She also began developing a range of makeup products.
 Ouellet began her modeling career as a beauty pageant contestant, winning Miss Hawaiian Tropic Canada 2003 and finishing second at the International Finals of Miss Hawaiian Tropic 2004.
 She was also on the cover of Playboy's 2007 Girls of Canada calendar.